sharathsarangmath/Vector-Capsule-Network-for-wild-animal-species-recognition-in-Camera-trap-images./README.md

 comparing its performance with the Convolutional Neural Network.
 The results achieved indicate that the Capsule Networks are better at understanding images than ConvNets.

+## Hypothesis
+The camera trap images of wild animals are the kind of images where Convolutional Neural Networks may have a problem, because of species exhibiting a variety of poses and therefore, Capsule Networks can be expected to outperform Convolutional Neural Networks.
+Capsule Network has obtained state-of-the-art results on the dataset with the objects with affine transformations (https://arxiv.org/pdf/1710.09829.pdf), and can, therefore, be expected to perform better than Convolutional Neural Networks on camera trap images.